rhyskeepence/clairvoyance/README.md

 ```

 The name of the captured values should be in the following formats in order to appear on the diagram:

 `captureValue("SOMETHING from X to Y" -> ...)` or

 `captureValue("SOMETHING from X" -> ...)` or

 `captureValue("SOMETHING to Y" -> ...)`

 In the last two cases, the default actor will be used, which can be set using this statement in the context:
 `override def defaultSequenceDiagramActor = "Name of my component"`

+An example can be found [here](https://github.com/rhyskeepence/clairvoyance/blob/master/src/test/scala/clairvoyance/examples/SequenceDiagramExample.scala),
+which produces the following output:

 ![Sequence Diagram](http://github.com/rhyskeepence/clairvoyance/raw/master/doc/sequence.jpg)